JJWallis/myteam/README.md

 ### Useful resources

--  [Build a space travel website with Kevin Powell](https://scrimba.com/learn/spacetravel) - As this way my first multi-page project of this scale, I wanted to adopt a methodology that allowed me to work efficiently when tackling such a large task.
-Kevin is an amazing teacher who I learn from every time I watch him, forever a valueable resource!
+-  [Build a space travel website with Kevin Powell](https://scrimba.com/learn/spacetravel) - As this way my first multi-page project to this degree of scale, I wanted to adopt a methodology that allowed me to work efficiently when tackling such a project.
+Kevin is an amazing teacher who I learn from every time I watch him, and this series of lessons helped me refine the way I wrote organised and efficient CSS (most notably through the increasing use of utility classes).

 -  [Modular CSS with Sass Course](https://teamtreehouse.com/library/modular-css-with-sass) - Treehouse is an immense resource of great information from long-time developers.
 Although some of it can be outdated, the theoretical knowledge you gain of how the tech works behind the scenes way outweighs that small issue.